North-East, once infamous for corruption now uses funds for development: Shah | Business

 Shah said, the last king of Tripura, Maharaja Bir Bikram Kishore Manikya Bahadur had decided that Tripura would join the Indian territory after partition.

-When Muslim infiltrators were entering Tripura after partition, Maharani Kanchanprava Debi, the widow of the Maharaja had contacted the then Union Home Minister Sardar Ballav Bhai Patel, who intervened to facilitate the princely state to the Indian union, he said.
+When Muslim infiltrators were entering Tripura after partition, Maharani Kanchanprava Debi, the widow of the Maharaja had contacted the then union Home Minister Sardar Vallabhbhai Patel, who intervened to facilitate the princely state to the Indian union, he said.

 “To respect Maharaja’s contribution, the Modi government had to change its policy and renamed Agartala Airport after his name”, he said.

-The Union Minister also said the 30-year long Bru refugee problem is also on its way to being solved.
+The Union Minister also said the 30-year long Bru refugee problem is also on way to be solved.

 “37,000 Bru people are joining the mainstream ...
 The Central government is keen to assist the Bru people to settle permanently”, he said.

-The Brus had migrated from neighboring Mizoram after riots there and sheltered in camps in North Tripura district since 1997.
+The Brus had migrated from neighbouring Mizoram after riots there and sheltered in camps in North Tripura district since 1997.

 Shah also praised Chief Minister Biplab Kumar Deb and his team for pushing the state on a faster economic growth track.